garciart/network-automation/scripts/ansible_notes.md

    >
    > For more information about cloning, see https://docs.oracle.com/en/virtualization/virtualbox/6.1/user/Introduction.html#clone.

 2. Prepare the remote node, per the instructions in [Prepare the Control Node](#prepare-the-control-node).
-However, replace "remote" with "control" in all instances.
+However, replace "remote" with "control" in all instances, and the IPv4 address with `192.168.1.20`.

    > **NOTE** - If you cloned *ansible_control*, once you have rebooted the remote node:
    >